 - Focus on fan experience

-Remember this: The best time to start building your fanbase was yesterday.
+The best time to start building your fanbase was yesterday.
 The second best time is now.
 Stay authentic, provide value, and keep making great music.
 Your audience is out there waiting to hear your sound.